-LINK DESCRIPTION Port Setup This screen allows you to configure settings for individual Switch ports.
-SWITCHING Mirroring This link takes you to screens where you can copy traffic from one port or ports to another por in order that you can examine the traffic from the first port without interference.
+LINK DESCRIPTION Mirroring This link takes you to screens where you can copy traffic from one port or ports to another port in order that you can examine the traffic from the first port without interference.
 Multicast This link takes you to screens where you can view multicast group information, configure various multicast features like IGMP snooping and filtering profile, and create multicast VLANs.
 VLAN This link takes you to screens where you can view and search all static VLAN groups, view detailed port settings and status of the static VLAN group, configure a static VLAN for the Switch, and configure the static VLAN (IEEE 802.1Q) settings on a port.
-SECURITY Access Control Service Access Control This link takes you to a screen where you can decide what services you may use to access switch.
+SECURITY Access Control Service Access Control This link takes you to a screen where you can decide what services you may use to access the Switch.
 Remote Management This link takes you to a screen where you can specify a group of one or more "trusted computers" from which an administrator may use a service to manage the Switch.
 Storm Control This link takes you to a screen to set up broadcast filters.
 MAINTENANCE Configuration Restore Configuration This link takes you to a screen where you can upload a stored device configuration file.
-Backup Configuration This link takes you to a screen where you can save your Switch's configurations (settings) fo later use.
+Backup Configuration This link takes you to a screen where you can save your Switch's configurations (settings) for later use.
 Save Configuration This link takes you to a screen where you can save the current configuration (settings) to a specific configuration file on the Switch.
 Firmware Upgrade This link takes you to a screen to upload firmware to your Switch.
 Reboot System This link takes you to a screen to reboot the Switch without turning the power off.
 Tech-Support This link takes you to a screen where you can download related log reports for issue analysis.
 Log reports include CPU history and utilization, crash and memory.